ncatlab/nlab-content/pages/7/5/1/1/1157/content.md

 Going the other way, we start with a [[differential graded algebra]] and use 'coconcatenation' or 'subdivision'  to get a coalgebra structure.
 In fact, once again, this is a Hopf algebra.

-These topologically motivated constructions can be applied in much greater generality as we will see:
+These topologically motivated constructions can be applied in much greater generality as we will see both here and elsewhere:

 ##The Bar construction

-(due originally Eilenberg-MacLane)
+(due originally Eilenberg-MacLane) Remeber this goes from 'algebras' to Hopf algebras in general.

 \[B :pre \varepsilon CDGA \to pre CDGHA\]

 +-- {: .query}